jameslittle230/jameslittle.me/src/content/blog/32-lights-api.md

 https://api.pushcut.io/[secret]/execute?shortcut=[shortcut-name]
 ```

-`[secret]` is a generated authentication key that routes the API request to my iCloud account, and `[shortcut-name]` is the name of a Shortcut I've put together in the app.

 You can see where this is going.

 ## Exposing a Public API

-I've had that light for a few years now, and despite being capable of representing a full color spectrum, I only ever set it to "off" or "white".
+I've had that light for [a few years now](/blog/2021/2021-work-setup), and despite being capable of representing a full color spectrum, I only ever set it to "off" or "white".
 That seemed like a sad existence for the light, so I wanted to make it colorful sometimes.

 Instead of deciding when it should be different colors myself, I decided to use Pushcut to set up a system where the internet could decide which color the light should be.

-The naive solution is to publish the Pushcut URL for that shortcut somewhere, but I don't want my Pushcut secret to be publicly available -- it makes the API less pretty, and my Pushcut account can only accept so many requests per day.
-Instead, I decided to write a little proxy API.
+The naive solution is to publish the Pushcut URL for that shortcut somewhere, but I don't want my Pushcut secret to be publicly available---it makes the API less pretty, and my Pushcut account can only accept so many requests per day.
+Instead, I decided to write a proxy.

 I run a web service exposed at `api.jameslittle.me`.
 Nothing terribly critical happens on that service, it's mostly just fun to write and run something.
 I added a new endpoint at `/home/light` that proxies requests to my Pushcut API endpoint, with a few caviats to keep my Pushcut account from being slammed: